 So, then are we actually taking care of the mother and the child?
 Undoubtedly for the time being yes by washing our hands to face the real situation and covering it up, but does that actually solve the situation is a question we need to dig deep into.

 Choosing an end-of-life care plan for this child- is that something even heard of?
 In the west may be, but in India I don't think we are even wanting to hear about it.
-And because my patient and her husband like most of the other individuals in India nowadays believed more in evidence than in miracles, they wanted to know the appropriate plan of action.
+And because my patient and her husband like most of the other individuals in India nowadays believed more in evidence than in miracles,(reference) they wanted to know the appropriate plan of action.
 The evidence of each of these entities comes with the search on Google which starts the sentence in such kind of cases as “incompatible with life”.
-They explicitly consider the potentially tremendous cost of pursuing aggressive treatment and the psychological impact on there family of continuing a pregnancy with what would end up being, one way or another, a dying child, but in retrospect those who are concerned it would be our decision-making.
+They explicitly consider the potentially tremendous cost of pursuing aggressive treatment and the psychological impact on their family of continuing a pregnancy with what would end up being, one way or another, a dying child, but in retrospect those who are concerned it would be our decision-making.

 This is a true story of a couple who has a life threating condition, what about the numerous ones whom we diagnose everyday of having chances of any kind of anomaly even if they are in particular not seen but a certain test has detected that there is a 1:500 chance of the child to have it.
 Not necessary that the child would have this anomaly but there is a chance and so we don’t take any chances of abnormalities or disabilities in life and hence we chose to end this life – as it would end up as a burden or a liability.
 Is this the same life we are talking about which is at other times claimed to be so precious.
+(The author has selected a beautiful topic, but presents only one side of picture.
+Please also introduce other side when couple continues pregnancy )

 A pro-choice woman is someone who decides to have an abortion she feels she has the right to cope with her experiences and her emotions on her own.
 A pro-life woman on the other hand is an individual who choses that it's the child’s life and emotions at stake too and so it is not right of me to decide to end a life just because I feel its not worth a living.
 Just like any experience of loss, the emotions after an abortion will differ from person to person.
 There is no normal, Abortion choices create a situation of disenfranchised grief in women’s lives.
 Disenfranchised grief is grief experienced by an individual that is not openly acknowledged, socially validated or publically observed.
 The loss experienced is real, but survivors are not accorded the “right to grieve” by anyone around them.
 Most of the times it is thought that the most common belief is the feeling of relief from a problem.
 Unfortunately, this sense of relief is not always permanent.
 Every circumstance surrounding an abortion experience is as unique as the woman who chooses the procedure.